 CREATE TABLE print_media ( product_id NUMBER(6) , ad_id NUMBER(6) , ad_composite BLOB , ad_sourcetext CLOB , ad_finaltext CLOB , ad_fltextn NCLOB , ad_textdocs_ntab textdoc_tab , ad_photo BLOB , ad_graphic BFILE , ad_header adheader_typ ) NESTED TABLE ad_textdocs_ntab STORE AS textdocs_nestedtab;

-See Also:"Creating a Table Containing One or More LOB Columns" for the details of how
+"Creating a Table Containing One or More LOB Columns" for information about creating

-Before you can start writing data to a persistent LOB using the supported programmatic environment interfaces (PL/SQL, OCI, OCCI, Pro*C/C++, Pro*COBOL, Visual Basic, Java, or OLEDB), the LOB column/attribute must be made non-
+Before you can start writing data to a persistent LOB using supported programmatic environment interfaces such as PL/SQL, OCI, Visual Basic, or Java, you must make the LOB column/attribute non-

-You can accomplish this by initializing the persistent LOB to empty in an
+NULL by initializing the persistent LOB to empty, using an